GothicIII/DJMaxRespectV-Randomizer/README.md

   ### Method C (Trust):
     If you trust a random stranger on the internet ( Me :) ) you can just download the precompiled Executable and database directly from the release tab.
 No further downloads necessary.

+## KEY FEATURES:
+  - Extended Filter Options for
+      Songpacks, K-Modes, Chart Difficulty and Star range.
+  - Change Keydelay if selected songs are off and don't reflect the rolled song.
+  - Exclude charts if you don't need them with F4.
+Database is updated on program exit.
+  - Full Stream Deck support (contact me for details).
+      It shows all rolled song data including stars and if the chart will be excluded.
+  - Numpad(+) will bring up the randomizer in foreground to adjust settings.
+  - CTRL+F2 will reroll the current rolled song in case the game glitches/brings up the new menu etc...
+  - Pressing F2 will roll the song and bring it up in the game.

 ## USAGE:
   Run the game and enter Freestyle-Mode.
 Make sure 'All Tracks' tab is selected.